pymor/pymor/docs/source/tutorial_mor_with_anns.md

 :class:`~pymor.models.neural_network.NeuralNetworkInstationaryModel` passes the input, together with the current time instance, through the neural network in each time step to obtain reduced coefficients.
-In the same fashion, there exists a :class:`~pymor.reductors.neural_network.NeuralNetworkInstationaryOutputReductor` and the corresponding :class:`~pymor.models.neural_network.NeuralNetworkInstationaryOutputModel`.
+In the same fashion, there exists a :class:`~pymor.reductors.neural_network.NeuralNetworkInstationaryStatefreeOutputReductor` and the corresponding :class:`~pymor.models.neural_network.NeuralNetworkInstationaryStatefreeOutputModel`.

 Download the code:
 {download}`tutorial_mor_with_anns.md`